 Tulane Jewish Studies began in the 1970s, offering a limited number of courses in Hebrew language and American Jewish literature.
 As the Soviet Jewry movement gained traction around the nation, Jewish Studies gained a more prominent place on campus, and its growth continued into the 1990s.
-The program was transformed by a major gift in 2003 from the Sizeler family, and in the ensuing decade, Tulane received significant gifts from generous donors and national foundations.
-In 2013, Tulane Jewish Studies become a standalone department in the School of Liberal Arts, and we now stand poised to become a global leader in the field of Jewish Studies.
+The program was transformed in 2003 by a major gift from the Sizeler family, and in the ensuing decade, Tulane received significant gifts from generous donors and national foundations.
+In 2013, Tulane Jewish Studies became a standalone department in the School of Liberal Arts, and we now feature some of the strongest enrollments in the nation.